JWT Service Plugin

 Dynamic OIDC Discovery

-For more flexible JWT validation, you can use a library to dynamically discover
+For more flexible JWT validation, you can dynamically discover the OIDC

-the OIDC configuration based on the issuer claim in the JWT.
-This example uses
+configuration based on the issuer claim in the JWT.
+This example fetches the

 Security Warning